Big Brother 2023 (Dutch and Belgian TV series)

 Big Brother 2023 is the third cooperation season of the Dutch and Belgian version of Big Brother.
 It is the ninth regular version of Big Brother in both Belgium and the Netherlands.
-The show is broadcast on RTL5 in the Netherlands and Play4 in Belgium beginning on 9 January 2023.
+The show is broadcast on RTL 5 in the Netherlands and Play4 in Belgium beginning on 9 January 2023.
 Live streams are available 24/7 on Videoland for Dutch viewers and on GoPlay.be and Telenet for Belgian viewers.

 In August 2022, there was an announcement of the new season and a call for new housemates.
 The start and house of the season was revealed at the beginning of January 2023.

 Geraldine Kemper returned as host of the show.
 Tatyana Beloy was announced as the new Belgian host.

 The house of the previous seasons remained but was again restyled.
 It was intended to be very colorful.
 The shop of the previous season was changed into the Wall.
 A safe was also added.
 In the bathroom the bath was removed and replaced by a make-up table.
 A secret room and outside game area was added.
 Next to the house a showbuilding was built.
 The format of the show was also retooled adding the Power of Nomination, Big Brother coins and a jackpot of 100.000 euro at the start.